Quansight/ragna/docs/how-tos/set-configuration.md

 You can use `ragna.toml` for setting configurations in your applications:

 <!--
-Using `py``` instesd of `python`` allows for syntax highlighting without doctesting.
+Using `py``` instead of `python`` allows for syntax highlighting without doctesting.
-This is a work around until https://github.com/koaning/mktestdocs/issues/7 is implemented.
+This is a workaround until https://github.com/koaning/mktestdocs/issues/7 is implemented.
 -->

 ```py